zhengpingzhou/paperreading/README.md

 03/03 Summary
 1. bbox / shape could be generated with GAN / VAE
 2. segment could be retrieved based on embedding
+3. evaluation could be done using detectors on synthetic images
 ```

 ### [2018 NIPS] Context-Aware Synthesis and Placement of Object Instances [→](https://papers.nips.cc/paper/8240-context-aware-synthesis-and-placement-of-object-instances.pdf)